marcguery/varif/README.md

 The variant allele frequencies are calculated only if the sample allele depth (the sum of all the reads REF and ALTs) is equal or superior to the value provided with the option `--depth`, with a default value of 5.

+## Control groups

+It is possible to separate samples into 2 groups (positive and negative control groups) that are used to determine which variant is differentially expressed between the 2 groups based on the allele frequencies.
+By default, all samples belong to the same group which implies that the positive and negative control groups are the same.
+The option `--control` can be used to specify the negative control group with a comma separated list of sample identifiers corresponding to their order in the VCF header, starting by 1.
+The relationship between the 2 groups is symmetrical, meaning that variants detected in both groups can be considered differentially expressed.

-## Cut-off proportions
+## Allele frequencies

-There are 2 cut-offs of minimal Alternate Allele Frequency (minAAF with `ratio-alt`) and maximal Reference Allele Frequency (maxRAF with `ratio-no-alt`) used by `varif` to determine if variants are differentially expressed in the population.
+There are 2 cut-offs of minimal Alternate Allele Frequency (minAAF with `--ratio-alt`) and maximal Reference Allele Frequency (maxRAF with `--ratio-no-alt`) used by `varif` to determine if variants are differentially expressed in the population.
 By default, minAAF is equal to 0.8 and minRAF to 0.2.

 For each variant at a chromosomal location, the variant allele frequency (VAF) is calculated using the different allele depths (AD):